-A Chronological “wine list” through the past century of Diabolical Horror films that are notable for Satanic, Black Magic, Witchcraft, Pagan or Occult content… paired with drinks.
+A Chronological “wine list” through the past century (1920’s to today) of Diabolical Horror films that are notable for Satanic, Black Magic, Witchcraft, Pagan or Occult content… paired with drinks.

 Two Satyrs, Peter Paul Rubens, c.1618